Kushagra214/todoList/README.md

 # todoList

-This project is a simple ToDo List which store the items to be done.
+It is a simple ToDo List which store the items to be done.